asyml/forte/docs/ontology_generation.md

               caution.
  ```

-* Now, let's try to clean up the recently generated files and directories.
-Say, there are user-created files in the generated folder, ``user_project/src/ft``, called `important_stuff`.
+* Now, let's try to clean up *only* the automatically generated files and directories.
+Say, there are user-created files in the generated folder, ``user_project/src/ft``,
+called `important_stuff` that we do not want to clean up.
      ```bash
   $ mkdir user_project/src/ft/important_stuff
   $ touch user_project/src/ft/important_stuff/file.py